 Sustenance Design was founded in 2006 as the Atlanta area’s first edible landscape design company, with cutting edge practices in landscape sustainability.
 We are a team with diverse talents that intersect in a love for the earth and a desire to recreate human relationship to nature, towards sustainability, health and peace.

 Together, our team credentials include: masters degrees in landscape architecture, agriculture and ecology, certified Permaculture design, LEED AP (the national green building standard), and Geomancy practitioners, earth energy healers who works towards balance in the landscape.
 Our implementation team (in partnership with Greenspace Innovations) has over fifteen years of experience and excellence in customer service.

 Lindsey’s passion for ecological/human health guides her to support people in creating productive, biodiverse gardens for themselves and their communities.
-She has ten years experience in sustainable design, including a graduate degree from UGA in landscape architecture and agro-ecology.
-She is a LEED Accredited Professional.
-She is currently a staff member at the Wylde Center, where she manages and educates on an urban farm.
-Lindsey’s holisitic approach to sustainability is informed by her ongoing studies in Ayurveda and Yoga with preeminent spiritual head of the Wise Earth School of Ayurveda, Sri Swamini Mayatitananda.
-She is a graduate of the first North American School of Geomancy founded by Marko and Ana Pogacnik and continues regular explorations in geomancy locally and abroad.
+She has over ten years experience in sustainable design, including a graduate degree from UGA in landscape architecture and agro-ecology.
+She is a LEED Accredited Professional, the national standard in green building practices.
+Lindsey’s holisitic approach to sustainability is informed by her ongoing studies in Ayurveda and Yoga.
+She was certified as a Yoga teacher in 2002 and studied with the spiritual head of the Wise Earth School of Ayurveda, Maya Tiwari, for 4 years.
+Lindsey is a graduate of the first North American School of Geomancy founded by Marko and Ana Pogacnik and continues regular explorations in geomancy locally and abroad.